pitfail/pitfail-reports/report1/report1.rst

 WebPlayer      Changes some settings regarding a portfolio/league    UC-8
                they are a member of.
 TwitterPlayer  Requests to brag about their portfolio.
-UC-9 TwitterPlayer  Changes his or her current league.
+UC-9 TwitterPlayer  Changes his or her current (default) league.
 UC-10 Coordinator    Creates a league.
 UC-11 Coordinator    Modifies a league's settings.
 UC-12 Coordinator    Add an additional Coordinator to a league.
 UC-13